-ETC should also file copies of their FCC Form 555, if required to do so under federal law.
+ETC must also file copies of their FCC Form 555 with the PSCW, if required to do so under federal law.
 Those forms should be filed electronically, using the

 Electronic Records Filing (ERF) system in docket 5-KB-[year] where [year] is the current year.
-For example, Form 555s filed in 2018 would be filed in docket 5-KB-2018.
+For example, Form 555s filed in 2021 would be filed in docket 5-KB-2021.
 The forms may be filed confidentially.